-Often, employees are ready and able to propose innovative solutions to problems, however, company culture and organisational systems prevent them from either voicing or applying their approaches.
-By re-evaluating the workplace and investigating processes and systems, organisations will be able to create fast, dynamic and creative spaces that encourage freedom, and the skills and abilities to fail forward and apply critical and design thinking.
-This especially includes how workers are treated – from meals for all dietary requirements at the cafeteria and bathroom facilities for all abilities and gender identities to remote work options, flexible work hours and how staff are allowed to dress and decorate themselves and their spaces – could potentially make or break their levels of engagement and innovation.
+Often, employees want to propose innovative solutions to problems, however, company culture and organisational systems prevent them from either voicing or applying their proposals.
+By re- evaluating processes and systems, organisations could create fast, dynamic and creative spaces that encourage freedom, and the skills and abilities to fail forward and apply critical and design thinking.
+This especially includes how people perceive the options they have.
+Meals for all dietary requirements at the cafeteria, bathroom facilities for all abilities and gender identities, remote work options, flexible work hours and how staff are allowed to dress and decorate themselves and their spaces, could potentially make or break their levels of engagement and innovation.

 With the rise of social media, company operations, values and work processes were put under the public spotlight.
-As Trendwatching’s “The Future of Work” report identifies, consumers are increasingly becoming more wise to key information about large conglomerates.
-And in the 4IR, consumers’ expectations will be to experience aspects of a business or brand that generally lies behind its four walls through participation and absolute transparency.
-Enter the age of the Public Lab: Innovative spaces and experiences that expose a brand’s work and staff to public view.
-In Tokyo, cosmetics brand Shiseido opened their Global Innovation Center where visitors can create their own cosmetics, see inside the company’s research laboratories and purchase limited edition products while, in South Africa, Sealand has opened up a concept store where shoppers can be involved in the creation of their own sustainable products.
+As Trendwatching’s “The Future of Work” report identifies, consumers are increasingly attune to key information about large conglomerates.
+And in the 4IR, consumers’ expectations will be to experience almost every aspect of a business or brand through participation and absolute transparency.
+Enter the age of what Trendwatching calls the Public Lab.
+These are innovative spaces and experiences that expose a brand’s work and staff to public view.
+In Tokyo, cosmetics brand Shiseido opened its Global Innovation Center where visitors can create their own cosmetics, see inside the company’s research laboratories and purchase limited edition products.
+In South Africa, Sealand has opened up a concept store where shoppers can be involved in the creation of their own sustainable products.

 In a fast-changing world, where technology is not the only thing impacting our lives, talent management within an organisation is imperative.
 Organisations must look at upskilling their staff in terms of agility, anti-fragility, creativity and innovation.
 Although many employees are truly creative and innovative, others firmly believe they are not.
-Mentorship programmes and other workplace experience workshops will enable creativity, complex problem solving, agility, change and rapid innovation across departments, not just the creative ones.
-However, these skills and abilities are complex in themselves and will take time, exercise and layers of engagement before any benefits are seen, and organisations that do not invest early could potentially also exit the market early.
+Mentorship programmes and other workplace experience workshops could enable creativity, complex problem solving, agility, change and rapid innovation across all departments, not just the creative ones.
+However, these skills and abilities are complex in themselves and will take time, exercise and layers of engagement before any benefits are seen.
+Organisations that do not invest early could potentially also exit the market early.